Skip to content

 May 18, 2026 Tim Foran No comments yet

-Have you noticed that one of your feet is starting to look flatter than the other?
-Or that your inner ankle aches more and more by the end of the day?
-You may be dealing with posterior tibial tendon dysfunction (PTTD) — the most common cause of adult-acquired flatfoot, and one of the most under-recognised […]
+Is one foot starting to look flatter than the other, or does your inner ankle ache by the end of the day?
+It could be posterior tibial tendon dysfunction (PTTD) — the most common cause of adult-acquired flatfoot.
+Newcastle podiatrist Tim Foran explains the stages, warning signs, and why early treatment can help you avoid surgery.

 3D anatomical illustration of a foot showing inflammation at the second metatarsophalangeal joint (MTPJ), highlighted in red — the classic location of MTPJ synovitis and ball-of-foot pain